tewidis/AOS/markdown/os_structure.md

         - No distinction between OS services and applications in terms of how they run
         - Pro: Extensibility; services can be easily replaced
-        - Con: Performance.
-In a monolithic structure, filesystem and memory management are all within the kernel.
+        - Con: Performance; in a monolithic structure, filesystem and memory management are all within the kernel.
 In a microkernel structure, an app might go through the kernel, to the filesystem service, back to the microkernel, and back to the app.
 All of this is IPC overhead.